TheoristMC/it-was-never-there/README.md

 ## Contributing

 1. Clone the repository.
-2. Run `regolith init` on your terminal.
+2. Run both `npm i` and `regolith init` on your terminal.
+3. To save changes, run `regolith run` on your terminal.